-measured by sales, increased by 40 per cent (inflation-adjusted) from 1993-5 to 2001-3.
-During the same period, the average size of the Mid-Cap 400 firms increased by 30 per cent and of the Small-Cap 600 firms by 51 per cent.
+Between 1993 and 2003, firm size increased considerably.
+The average size of the S&P 500 firms, as measured by sales, increased by 40% (inflation-adjusted) from 1993-1995 to 2001-2003.
+During the same period, the average size of the Mid-Cap 400 firms increased by 30% and the average size of the Small-Cap 600 firms increased by 51%.
 Furthermore, during the considered period, the incidence of new economy firms, where compensation has been somewhat higher, has increased.
 These changes in size and industry classification might account for some of the growth in compensation figures.

-Our next step is, therefore, to analyse the extent to which compensation levels changed during the examined period after controlling for changes in firm characteristics.
+Our next step is therefore to analyze the extent to which compensation levels changed during the examined period after controlling for changes in firm characteristics.
 To this end, we first estimate the following regression for firms in our panel:

-$$\begin{split} Log(compensation{i,t}) &= a_0 + a_1 Log(sales{i,t-1}) \\ &+ a_2 Log(1 + ROA{i,t-1}) + a_3 Log(1 + Return{i,t-1}) \\ &+ a_4 Log(1 + Return{i,t-2}) + Year \, dummies (1994 - 2003) \\ &+ f_i + \varepsilon{i,t}. \end{split} \tag{1}$$ dummies indicate how much, holding firm attributes fixed, log compensation went up relative to 1993.
-We ran one regression using CEO pay as the dependent variable and one using top-five compensation as the dependent variable.
+$$Log(compensation{i,t}) = a_0 + a_1 Log(sales{i,t-1}) + a_2 Log(1 + ROA{i,t-1}) + a_3 Log(1 + Return{i,t-1}) + a_4 Log(1 + Return{i,t-2}) + Year dummies (1994 - 2003) + f_i + \varepsilon{i,t}$$ (1)

-ROA denotes the ratio of operating income to book value of assets, $Return{i,t}$ is the market return of the firm i's stock in year t, and f_i is firm fixed effects.
-Following the literature (e.g. Core $et\ al.$, 1999), we use sales to control for size and we use ROA and past returns to control for performance.
-The year
+ROA denotes the ratio of operating earnings to book value of assets, $Return_j$ is the market return of the firm's stock in year j, and f_i are firm fixed effects.
+Following the literature (e.g., Core, Holthausen and Larcker (1999)), we use sales to control for size and we use ROA and past returns to control for performance.
+The year dummies indicate how much, holding firm attributes fixed, log compensation went up relative to 1993.
+We ran one regression using CEO pay as the dependent variable and one regression using top-five compensation as the dependent variable.

-Table 2 displays the results of these regressions.
+Table 2 below displays the results of these regressions.
 As the results indicate, compensation levels increased far beyond what can be attributed to changes in size and performance.
 The year dummy variables monotonically increase until 2000.
 They subsequently decline a bit but remain higher than in 1999 (and all prior years).
 The second column of Table 2 indicates that the results are quite similar when we regress the compensation of the top five executives on size and performance using firm fixed effects.
 Again, the year dummy variables steadily increase throughout the period 1993-2000, and then decline a bit but remain above their level in (or prior to) 1999.